cejiogu/IthacaEats/README.md

 - Read information about a specific restaurant, as selected by the user
 - Create a review for any specific restaurant(s)

 ## Development
 ### Challenges
 ### Insights
 ### Aspirations
+- Implement authentication feature into backend of application
+- Implement feature to use multiple labels to sort restaurants
+- Implement upvoting/downvoting feature to review system
+- Include time and date on reviews
+- Implement feature to sort reviews by relevance (amount of upvotes) or by recency

 ## How to Use